 6.3.116.6.1 Function

-This primitive requests the transmission of an MSCS Response frame to a non-AP STA to terminate an active MSCS.
+This primitive requests the transmission of an MSCS Response frame to a non-AP STA or to a non-AP STA affiliated with the peer MLD to terminate an active MSCS.

 6.3.116.6.4 Effect of receipt

 On receipt of this primitive, the MLME constructs an MSCS Response frame.
-The STA then attempts to transmit this frame to the non-AP STA indicated by the PeerSTAAddress parameter.
+The STA then attempts to transmit this frame to the non-AP STA indicated by the PeerSTAAddress parameter or an AP affiliated with the MLD attempts to transmit this frame to a non-AP STA affiliated with the peer MLD with which the MLD is associated on the corresponding link.

 6.3.116.7 MLME-MSCS-TERM.indication